thmsdnnr/thmsdnnr.github.io/_posts/2018-10-05-great-flock-of-boids.md

 document.addEventListener('DOMContentLoaded', fly)
 ```

-## More stuff
+## More ideas

 In my CodePen, I added some sliders so that you can vary the the rule's parameter factors dynamically, adjust the frames-per-second, and a reset button to start again from scratch.

-You can have a lot o fun with this.
-[Conrad Parker's paper](http://www.vergenet.net/~conrad/boids/pseudocode.html) details some of these ideas, like introducing a wind as a constant vector for all the boids in the flock.
-You can also set up obstacles for boids (an obstacle is just a boid that ... never moves).
-You could easily have the canvas react to mouse clicks or toggle the simulation parameters.
+[Conrad Parker's paper](http://www.vergenet.net/~conrad/boids/pseudocode.html) details some of these ideas.
+You could try:

+1. introducing a wind as a constant vector for all the boids in the flock
+2. setting up obstacles for boids to fly around
+3. have the canvas react to mouse clicks to generate or direct flocks
+4. add another dimension and use [https://threejs.org/](https://threejs.org/) to make a VR simulation